tensorchord/envd-docs/docs/guide/modularize.md

 # Modularize your build function

-Envd allows you to easily create reusable components, so that the building file can be more organized.
+envd allows you to easily create reusable components, so that the building file can be more organized.

 ## Defining your own package